justxi/rocm/README.md

 -> https://github.com/RadeonOpenCompute/ROCm

 **Attention: With version 2.x of ROCm the ebuilds will be renamed to comply with the Gentoo naming rules.**<br>
-**Please report all problems here first, if you tried ebuilds of the repository.**
+**Please report all problems here first, if you tried ebuilds of this repository.**

+Thanks to all contributors.

 The following table shows all ebuilds tested (2019-04-15) in this repository.<br>
 All other ebuilds can be out of date!